edisonxiang/perf/docs/proposals/perf.md

 Measure the capacity of Edge Nodes can be supported by KubeEdge Cloud Part.
 <img src="../images/perf/perf-multi-edgenodes.png">

-The simulation of generating virtual KubeEdge Edge Nodes are being analyzed with `Kubemark` framework.

 The following deployment types of KubeEdge Edge Nodes can be used for test:

 #### Deployment Type 1